Criminal Defense: Judicial Release

 Ohio Revised Code 2929.20 sets out the requirements for judicial release.
 Only eligible offenders qualify for judicial release.
 Eligible offenders cannot be serving a mandatory prison sentence.
 If the sentence includes a mandatory sentence, the offender must serve the mandatory time before the eligibility clock begins to run.
 Public officials serving a sentence for certain felonies cannot become eligible offenders.
 Eligible offenders may file for judicial release after serving a required amount of time in a state prison facility.
 Consecutive and concurrent sentences do not affect an offender’s eligibility for judicial release.

-- If you are serving less than two years you can file after 30 days.
+- If you are serving less than two years you can file at any time after beginning your sentence.

 - If you are serving two years or more but less than five years you can file after 180 days.